 To: Dr. Glenn Sjoden, Chief Scientist, AFTAC

-Copy: Brad Wallin - LLNL, Alan Ross - LLNL, Prof. Rachel Slaybaugh - UC Berkeley, Dr. Lee Bernstein - LBNL
+Copy: Brad Wallin - LLNL, Alan Ross - LLNL, Dr. Lee Bernstein - LBNL, Capt James Bevins – AFIT, Dr. Rachel Slaybaugh - UC Berkeley

 This project began with a presentation on the plans and status of the ETA project to the JNSAC Peer Review Panel on January 17th at LLNL.
 The presentation was made by Capt.
 James Bevins of AFIT.
 A copy of the presentation is attached to this memo.
-The JNSAC Panel approved proceeding with the plan to execute the ETA experiments as an add-on to a NIF shot scheduled for July 2x, 2018.
+The JNSAC Panel approved proceeding with the plan to execute the ETA experiments as an add-on to a NIF shot scheduled for July 23rd, 2018.